chris-kc-cheng/study-notes/README.md

 ### Setting Weights

+- Mean-lower partial moments (LPM): sum of squared differences below a target mean
+- "Misfit" risk: delta between investor benchmarks and normal portfolio

 ### Dimensions of Active Management

+- Alpha forecasts can be backed out of the portfolio holdings, using reverse optimization

 ## Investment Performance Presentation

 ### GIPS Standard

+- Applied on a firm-wide basis, held out to the public as a distinct business entity
+- At least five-year period or since inception, build up to a minimum of 10 years
+- Total firm assets:
+    - Include non-discretionary (unable to fully implement) portfolio assets, and assets managed by sub-advisors that the firm has authority to select
+    - NOT include advisory-only (no authority) assets, uncalled committed capital, or overlay exposure
+- Prospective client (composite strategy)/investor (pooled fund): expressed interest, and qualified to invest
+- Money-weighted return only if 1. has control over external cash flows, and 2a. portfolio is closed-end/fixed-life/fixed-commitment, or 2b. significant illiquid investments
+- Composite
+    - Asset-weighted average
+    - May include non-fee-paying portfolios
+    - NOT include non-discretionary
+    - Carve-Outs: Must create a separate composite once the firm obtains standalone portfolios
+    - Subscription line of credit: Not require to present returns w/o if principal was repaid within 120 days
+    - Internal dispersion (high/low, interquartile range, 3Yr ann.
+SD), if there are 6+ portfolios
+- Percentage of non-fee-paying portfolios
+- Percentage of assets valued using subjective unobservable inputs
+- Portability: Decision makers, process, records to support, and no break in the track record

 ## GIPS Standard for Firms